 For most of us, when we get upset with the people who we love and tell ourselves that we “know” why they did something, what they’re feeling, or what character flaw is driving their behavior we move into a self-righteous stance, and instead of appropriately expressing our perspective as an interpretation we more often assert it as an accusation, putting the person in a position of defense.
 Even in cases where we label their emotions or motives such as, “I know you’re pretending to be fine with it, but that you’re actually really angry,” or “You didn’t just forget to stop at the store, I know that you were being passive-aggressive by not getting those lemons that I really needed,” we are setting ourselves up for conflict simply because no one likes being told what they think or how they feel.

-Here’s one of my made-up stories.
+Here’s one of my own made-up stories.
 I have a teenage son* who frequently leaves dirty pans in the sink to “soak” for 12 plus hours at a time instead of cleaning them before the end of the day.
 It’s super annoying.
-When he does this the story that I make up is that he leaves them because he knows that there is a better chance than not that if I come into the kitchen and see the pan that I’ll scrub it for him.
+When he does this the story that I make up is that he leaves them because he knows that there is a better chance than not that if I come into the kitchen and see the pan soaking in the sink that I’ll scrub it for him.
 Based on this story, I get frustrated and upset about his “entitled attitude.”
 Then I get angry and disappointed in myself that I have failed as a parent by raising a person who is so “entitled.”
 By the time I actually talk to my son about the soaking pan I’ve worked myself up to such a point of frustration and agitation that it becomes difficult to have a calm and constructive conversation with him.

 But instead of sending myself down this distressing and destructive emotional trajectory that in most cases will just leave me frustrated and leave him defensive, I can instead choose to proactively and constructively talk directly to my teen.
 I can use a process that Relational Life Therapy creator Terry Real calls the “Feedback Wheel.”
 By using this tool I can honestly and authentically share what I’m feeling by making my implicit stories and assumptions explicit without shaming or blaming my son.
 I can tell him what I suspect about his motives in leaving the pan in the sink, but by recognizing and labeling it as my own made-up story, rather than as his disowned motivation, I have a much better chance that he’ll stay engaged with what I have to say, rather than defensively reacting to my accusation.